abulka/lcodemaps/README.md

 [![](http://img.youtube.com/vi/ZnVMOhaIIM8/0.jpg)](http://www.youtube.com/watch?v=ZnVMOhaIIM8 "Quick Start - Creating a diagram and adding a code map compartment")
 *2 minute video tutorial*

+### Zoom

+Literate Code Maps are ideally generated as `.svg` files so that users can zoom in to view more detail and there is never any loss of important detail.
+All the diagrams in this article are SVG and can be clicked on and zoomed into.

+### Diagram Size

+The public PlantUML server used to render some of these code maps has a limit on the size of the diagrams it produces.
+You can easily set up your own PlantUML server locally which not only is faster, but can generate much larger diagrams before clipping them.
+See the [PlantUML Server Documentation](http://plantuml.com/server).
+See also the helpfile in [Pynsource](www.pynsource.com) (Python UML tool for Mac, Windows, Linux) as it contains more specific PlantUML server local install instructions.

 # History - Why Code Maps?